19 Trailblazing Female Travelers Share Their Best Advice for Women Who Want to See the World

 After years of creative direction for Langham hotels (a brand founded by her father, Lo Ka-shui), Lo launched Eaton Workshop out of a belief that the hospitality industry has a responsibility to invoke positive change for the guest, the local community, and the environment.
 Her innovative hotel-meets-activism-incubator concept landed Eaton DC a spot on our 2019 It List, and new outposts are on the way for San Francisco, Seattle, and Toronto.
 Lo feels travel can be transformative — as much an internal journey as an external one.
 “My first transformative travel experience was going to Nepal with my high school when I was a freshman,” she said.
 “We whitewater rafted and spent some time in Kathmandu, where there was a strong backpacker culture.
 It was my first exposure to a contemporary recollection of the ‘beatnik’-inspired philosophy that is at the core of how I live today.
 I remember swimming in the river at dusk, watching the silhouettes of my classmates jumping off cliffs into the water against the sunset, feeling a sense of liberation and feeling at peace with nature.”

 Whenever possible, Lo suggests we delight in slow travel.
 “My most fulfilling and powerful travel experiences lasted the longest — backpacking in India for three months, living in Berlin for three months — back in my student days,” she said.
-“I am in the middle of an amazing cross-country road trip right now with my partner and my two dogs, and one of our lessons has been to spend more purposeful, meaningful time in one place, rather than visit a lot of places in a rush.”
+She prefers to "spend more purposeful, meaningful time in one place, rather than visit a lot of places in a rush.”

 Sonia Cheng, CEO, Rosewood Hotels

 The travel industry is a family affair for Cheng, too, who grew up in a family of hoteliers and has traveled from a very early age.
-As CEO of Rosewood — which is poised to open its 26th property in Hong Kong this month — Cheng has dedicated herself to addressing the needs of the next generation of travelers.
+As CEO of Rosewood, Cheng has dedicated herself to addressing the needs of the next generation of travelers.
 “As a mother of four young children, once I started traveling with my kids, I recognized a major gap in the market in terms of kids’ programming.
 When I travel with my family, I want all of us — including my children — to have a culturally immersive and authentic experience,” she said.
 “The concept of a ‘kid’s club’ as a small room, tucked away and filled with toys, represented a major disconnect in what I was looking for as a parent.
 I saw that there was a need to be more creative with both the ‘kids club’ facility and the overall approach and philosophy.
 In this way, my experience as a mother traveling with children played a major role in informing our new Rosewood Explorers brand program, which aims to provide an environment where kids can be inspired and learn.”

 Her best travel advice?
 Dive in and take a big bite of adventure.
 “Throw caution to the wind and engage in activities [you’ve] never done before, and of course explore the food.
 I believe food is the best window to a culture.
 As soon as I taste someone’s food, I feel like I’ve taken a step closer to understanding that culture and history,” she said.